charlesbodman/remotely/README.md

 **Create remotely config (`.remotely.json`)**

-Do in any parent directory from where you are going to be running `remotely`.
+Run this in any parent directory from where you are going to be running `remotely`.

-[Read about config here](#config)
+Remotely will climb up and use the first config file it finds [Read about config here](#config)
 ```
 $ remotely init